 He is a graduate of the University of Missouri School of Journalism.

 How do our social impact projects get made and seen?

+The Clowder Group is a social entrepreneurship.
 We fund our work in two ways:

 1. Tax-deductible donations from individuals and organizations pay for the creation of our independent documentaries.
 Donated funds are managed through our fiscal sponsor, the non-profit arts organization, Center for Independent Documentary, a 501c3 in Boston, MA.
 Disbursements are made on an as-needed basis corresponding to the film's budget.